Cosmas Indicopleustes: Christian Topography

+Cosmas was mentioned in Umberto Eco's historical novel, Baudolino.
+In the book, a Byzantine priest and spy, Zozimas of Chalcedon, refers to his world topography as the key to finding the mythical Prester John:

 Cosmology aside, Cosmas proves to be an interesting and reliable guide, providing a window into a world that has since disappeared.
 He happened to be in Adulis on the Red Sea Coast of modern Eritrea at the time (c.
 AD 525) when the King of Axum was preparing a military expedition to attack the Jewish king Dhu Nuwas in Yemen, who had recently been persecuting Christians.
-On request of the Axumite king and in preparation for this campaign, he recorded now-vanished inscriptions such as the Monumentum Adulitanum (which he mistakenly attributed to Ptolemy III Euergetes).
+On request of the Axumite king and in preparation for this campaign, he recorded now-vanished inscriptions such as the Monumentum Adulitanum which he mistook for a continuation of another monument detailing Ptolemy III Euergetes's conquests in Asia.
+Neither have been located by archeologists.
 Allusions in the Topography suggest that Cosmas was also the author of a larger cosmography, a treatise on the motions of the stars, and commentaries on the Psalms and Canticles.